luqp/StoreInventory/README.md

 * Converts CSV data into a handler List
 * Converts data of database in CSV file
 * Add new items
-* Update a item to the last version
+* Update an item to the last version
 * Shows a single item
 * Shows whole table items
 * Handles pagination